 Some labs will start the first week of school.
 Please be prepared with all required supplies and clothing.

-The required supply list for Post-Bachelor Commercial Agricultural Production has been split into streams and things to bring with you and things to buy when you get to campus.
+The required supply list for Post-Bachelor Commercial Agricultural Production has been split into streams, along with sections for things to bring with you and things to buy when you get to campus.

 If you have questions regarding supplies, clothing or books for the Animal Science stream, contact: